GAMS-dev/miro/src/model/pickstock/scripts_pickstock/README.md

 python <path_to_gams_sys_dir>/apifiles/Python/api_39/setup.py build -b ${TMPDIR} install
 ```

-Once you've done that you need to tell MIRO about your Python environment by adding it to the PATH.
+Once you've done that you need to tell MIRO about your Python environment by adding it to the PATH (either system-wide or via [MIRO environment files](https://gams.com/miro/deployment.html#custom-environments)).